baharsener/baharsener.github.io/index.md

 ## About
 I am a doctoral candidate specializing in cognitive development.
-I am particularly interested in how we develop uniquely human abilities, such as the ability to think about abstract concepts.
+I am particularly interested in how humans use tools like language and mental representations to support the ability to think about abstract concepts.
 I have a passion for exploring how language interacts with thought, and how our cultural experiences may influence the development of various cognitive processes.
-I work with infants, children, and adults to unveil insights into memory, language, and abstract thought.
-I also employ a diverse range of research methods, primarily using eye-tracking and behavioral paradigms.
-My goal is to apply my background in cognitive development to work that contributes to our understanding of the capacities of the mind.
+I work with infants, children, and adults and employ a diverse range of research methods, primarily using eye-tracking and behavioral paradigms.
+My goal is to apply my background in cognitive development to work that contributes to providing caregivers and educators with tools for setting up all children from all backgrounds for success.

 Currently, I am an experimental psychology PhD candidate at the University of Washington, advised by [Dr. Ariel Starr](https://psych.uw.edu/people/8529).
 In my free time, I like to practice guitar, lift weights, watch a lot of movies, and try new cooking techniques!